MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createiconfromresourceex.md

 Indicates whether an icon or a cursor is to be created.
 If this parameter is <b>TRUE</b>, an icon is to be created.
 If it is <b>FALSE</b>, a cursor is to be created.

+The <a href="/windows/win32/menurc/localheader">LOCALHEADER</a> structure defines cursor hotspot and is the first data read from the cursor resource bits.

 ### -param dwVer [in]

 Type: <b>DWORD</b>